 How to serve

-To serve this pear caramel ice cream remove from the freezer scoop and enjoy.
+To serve this pear caramel ice cream remove it from the freezer scoop and enjoy.
 Fabulous on its own or with some of my easy pear compote.
 Delicious!

 How to store